Anwar Shah Kashmiri: Death and legacy

 Jamia Imam Muhammad Anwar Shah, Deoband is an Islamic school named after Kashmiri.
-Syrian scholar Abd al-Fattah Abu Ghudda has written a biography of Kashmiri in Arabic.
 Yunoos Osman wrote his D.Phil thesis Life and Works of Allamah Muhammad Anwar Shah Kashmiri at the University of Durban-Westville.

-A book about Kashmiri entitled The Pride OF Kashmir was released in December 2015.
-During the release of the book, Engineer Rashid, then MLA of Langate renamed Student of the year award of Kupwara to "Moulana Anwar Shah Kashmiri Award for excellence".
+A book about Kashmiri entitled The Pride of Kashmir was released in December 2015.
+During the release of the book, Engineer Rashid, then MLA of Langate renamed Student of the year award of Kupwara to "Moulana Anwar Shah Kashmiri Award for Excellence".

 Literary works

 Kashmiri also wrote poetry and often put his scholarly writings in that form.
 Some of his articles and manuscripts remain unpublished.